Trade tensions shadow annual aviation meet in Sydney

 The annual meeting of the International Air Transport Association (IATA) brings together about 130 CEOs and 1,000 delegates.

-This year in Sydney, concerns that a three-year run of unusually high returns might end due to rising fuel, labour and infrastructure costs are in the spotlight.
+This year in Sydney, concerns that a three-year run of unusually high returns might end due to rising fuel, labor and infrastructure costs are in the spotlight.